Decathlon/vitamin-android/README.md

-com.decathlon.android.foundation | Fundamental components of UI with texts, icons and colors. com.decathlon.android.buttons | Build UIs with ready to use Button components. com.decathlon.android.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.android.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.android.foundation | Fundamental components of UI with texts, icons and colors. com.decathlon.android.buttons | Build UIs with ready to use Button components. com.decathlon.android.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.android.radiobuttons | Build UIs with ready to use RadioButton components. com.decathlon.android.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.

 ## 📥 Download